 It is in your best interest to adhere to the guidelines below: Visa guidelines:

-- Card-present transactions and merchants: Your refund/cancellation/return policy must be clearly printed on the front of the purchase receipt near the signature space or in another obvious area.
-If the policy is located placed on the back of the receipt, or in the attached paper, it should be enough space to accommodate the signature or initials of the person who purchased the item.
+Your refund/cancellation/return policy must be clearly printed on the front of the purchase receipt near the signature space or in another obvious area.
+If the policy is located placed on the back of the receipt, or in the attached paper.
+It should be enough space to accommodate the signature or initials of the person who purchased the item.
 (Read the Disclosure for Merchants with Card Present in Chargeback Management Guidelines to Visa Merchants to find additional information regarding Disclosure statements.)

-- Card-not-present transactions and merchants: For phone transactions, your refund/cancellation/return policy must be mailed, emailed, or texted to the customer and cardholder.
-The burden is on you to demonstrate that the cardholder receive the information.
+For phone transactions, your refund/cancellation/return policy must be mailed, emailed, or texted to the customer and cardholder.
+The burden is on you to demonstrate that the cardholder receives the information.
 This is why keeping accurate records is essential.
-When it comes to Internet and mobile transactions the policy must be clearly stated at two different places when you check out the purchaser must agree to or acknowledge your policy or on the screen at checkout near click to submit.
+When it comes to Internet and mobile transactions the policy must be clearly stated at two different places.
+When you check out the purchaser must agree to or acknowledge your policy or on the screen at checkout near click to submit.
 The key here is that the cardholder is clearly presented with your refund/cancellation/return policy.

 Learning More about Visa Chargebacks

-There’s a lot more you should be aware of and know about Visa chargebacks, and working with this business.
-For instance, make sure you know the Visa reasons codes, copies the requirements for request, get guidance from Visa on how to minimize chargebacks and how to provide convincing proof.
+There’s a lot more you should be aware of and know about Visa chargebacks.
+And working with this business.
+For instance, make sure you know the Visa reasons codes, and copy the requirements for request.
+Get guidance from Visa on how to minimize chargebacks and how to provide convincing proof.

-Being aware of and comprehending knowing and understanding this information can help in enhancing your relationships with Visa and, ultimately, your customers.
-The guidelines and recommendations from Visa have been put set in place to assist all involved to work together and run an effective business.
+Being aware of and comprehending knowing and understanding this information.
+Can help in enhancing your relationships with Visa and, ultimately, your customers.
+The guidelines and recommendations from Visa have been put in.
+Set in place to assist all involved to work together and run an effective business.